-This review has highlighted that Covid-19 poses a financial challenge for the Council, as it will for all local authorities.
-The Council has reflected the impact of Covid-19 in the Medium-Term Financial Strategy (MTFS) Report presented to Full Council on 14 October 2020 and subsequent update to Full Council on 17 March 2021 and most recently 13 October 2021.
-These reports sets the scene for the approach to the Medium-Term Financial Strategy to 2025/2026.
+The Medium-Term Financial Strategy (MTFS), the Council's key financial planning document sets out the strategic approach to the management of its finances and Council Tax levels over the medium term, thereby allowing sufficient lead time to develop services consistent with the forecast resource envelope.
 As part of the MTFS process the Council considers a range of scenarios that may impact upon its medium term forecast position; the report sets out the following risks that inform these scenarios, these being economic, demand led, climate change and funding risks.
 These, in turn, provide four reported scenarios being optimistic, pessimistic, negative economic view and the central case (this is the position that is utilised as the benchmark level).